 If you’re looking for an active, outdoor-focused retirement look no further than Prescott.
 Located 100 miles north of Phoenix, Prescott is right in the middle of some of Arizona’s most popular natural spaces.

 Prescott’s location provides the city with a more mild climate than the southern part of the state.
 It sits in the Bradshaw Mountains so its high elevation means the city sees more rainfall than most of Arizona as well as summer temperature averages in the 80s and winter averages in the 50s.

 There’s an incredible variety of recreation spots nearby, whether you want to hike one or take in a few.
 Coconino National Forest, Prescott National Forest, the Peavine National Recreation Trail, and several waterways are all nearby.
-Cultural options nearby include Sharlot Hall Museum, Smoki Museum, and ‘Tis Art Center and Gallery.
+Cultural attractions nearby include Sharlot Hall Museum, Smoki Museum, and ‘Tis Art Center and Gallery.
 Active adults will also find plenty of golf courses, medical centers, restaurants, and shops in Prescott.